sanzgiri/sanzgiri.github.io/_posts/2020-04-15-fastpages-jupyter-notebooks.md

 * Add the notebooks to <repo>/_notebooks.
 Specific rules for how to customize your notebook so that it looks "good" when coverted to a blog post can be seen here: https://github.com/fastai/fastpages#writing-blog-posts-with-jupyter

 * That is basically it!
 Once these code changes are checked in, Github Actions will get scheduled per your cron settings in `update-nb.yaml`.
 You can monitor the actions from the Actions link in the toolbar at the top of the github link for your repo.
 You can view the steps inside the `Update Notebooks And Refresh Page` action.
-The error messages are pretty much explatory.
+If there are any errors, the messages are pretty explanatory.